tsgates/arch-wiki-markdown/wiki/Uncomplicated_Firewall.md

 > Gufw

-Gufw is an easy to use Ubuntu / Linux firewall, powered by ufw.
+gufw is an easy to use Ubuntu/Linux firewall, powered by ufw.

 Gufw is an easy, intuitive, way to manage your Linux firewall.
 It supports common tasks such as allowing or blocking pre-configured,